-- a.
-American Indians and Alaska Natives have a special place in our Nation's history and culture, and certain laws and policies apply to them. - b.
-The Federal Government has a unique legal and political relationship with Federally Recognized Tribes subject to specific Federal laws and policies. - c.
-The Federal Government has a trust obligation for resources held by the Federal Government on behalf of Federally Recognized Tribes and their citizens to ensure that they are conserved for the benefit of present and future generations.
+a.
+American Indians and Alaska Natives share a special place in our Nation's history and culture, and share a special role in our Nation today, and certain laws and policies apply to them.

-- d.
-The Federal Government, in carrying out its trust responsibility, has the duty to act in good faith and loyalty to the best interests of Federally Recognized Tribes, among these being the rights of Federally Recognized Tribes to self-determination and self-governance. - e.
+- b.
+The Federal government has a unique legal and political relationship with Federally Recognized Tribes subject to specific Federal laws and policies. - c.
+The Federal government has a trust obligation for resources held by the Federal Government on behalf of Federally Recognized Tribes and their citizens to ensure that they are conserved for the benefit of present and future generations. - d.
+The Federal government, in carrying out its trust responsibility, has the duty to act in good faith and loyalty to the best interests of Federally Recognized Tribes, among these being the rights of Federally Recognized Tribes to self-determination and self-governance. - e.
 In 1975, Congress passed the Indian Self-Determination and Education Assistance Act (Public Law 93-638).
 This Act recognized the obligation of the United States to respond to the strong expression of the Indian people for self-determination by assuring maximum Indian participation in the direction of Federal services. - f.
 On April 29, 1994, a Presidential Memorandum was issued, entitled, "Government-to-Government Relations with Native American Tribal Governments."
-This Memorandum directed all Executive Departments and Agencies to implement activities affecting Indian Tribal rights or trust resources by consulting with tribes in a knowledgeable, sensitive manner respectful of Tribal sovereignty. - g.
-Executive Order (EO) 13175, dated November 6, 2000, entitled, "Consultation and Coordination with Indian Tribal Governments" directs Federal agencies to consult with Federally Recognized Tribes before adopting "policies that have tribal implications".
-Executive Order 13175 describes such policies that have Tribal implications as "regulations, legislative comments or proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes." - h.
+This Memorandum directed all Executive Departments and Agencies to implement activities affecting Indian Tribal rights or trust resources by consulting with Tribes in a knowledgeable, sensitive manner respectful of Tribal sovereignty. - g.
+Executive Order 13175, dated November 6, 2000, entitled, "Consultation and Coordination with Indian Tribal Governments" directs Federal agencies to consult with Federally Recognized Tribes before adopting "policies that have tribal implications".
+Executive Order 13175 describes such policies that have Tribal implications as "regulations, legislative comments or proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian Tribes, on the relationship between the Federal government and Indian Tribes, or on the distribution of power and responsibilities between the Federal government and Indian Tribes." - h.
 On November 5, 2009, a Presidential Memorandum was issued, entitled, "Tribal Consultation."
-This Memorandum noted that "pursuant to Executive Order 13175 of November 6, 2000, . . . agencies . . . are charged with engaging in regular and meaningful consultation and collaboration with tribal officials in the development of Federal policies that have tribal implications, and are responsible for strengthening the government-to-government relationship between the United States and Indian tribes."
-This Memorandum directed all agencies to develop a "detailed plan of actions the agency will take to implement the policies and directives of Executive Order 13175" following Tribal consultation, and to provide annual progress reports on the status of the plan and any proposed updates. - On January 26, 2021, a Presidential Memorandum was issued entitled "Tribal Consultation and Strengthening Nation-to-Nation Relationships."
-This Memorandum reaffirmed the consultation policy announced in the 2009 Memorandum and directed agencies to submit an updated plan for implementing Executive Order 13175.
+This Memorandum noted that "pursuant to Executive Order 13175 of November 6, 2000, . . . agencies . . . are charged with engaging in regular and meaningful consultation and collaboration with tribal officials in the development of Federal policies that have tribal implications and are responsible for strengthening the government-to-government relationship between the United States and Indian Tribes."
+This Memorandum directed all agencies to develop a "detailed plan of actions the agency will take to implement the policies and directives of Executive Order 13175" following Tribal consultation, and to provide annual progress reports on the status of the plan and any proposed updates.
 The Department's Tribal Consultation Plan is set forth in the Appendix to this Order.